The benefits of an energy efficient workplace: an interview with The Oxford Trust

 - The smallest amount of air conditioning, only where it is absolutely necessary for landlocked rooms with little access to the outside

 - An overhang around the outside of the building to allow shading and limit direct sunlight into the offices, meaning minimal cooling is needed on hot days

 - A solar PV panel array on the roof of the building which generates renewable energy to power the building, meaning the energy consumption outside of this minimal.

 What are the benefits of a more energy efficient workplace?

-Because The Oxford Trust owns and manages both the Oxford Centre for Innovation and the Wood Centre for Innovation, they are in a great position to evaluate the differences between the two workplaces.
+Because The Oxford Trust owns and manages both the Oxford Centre for Innovation and the Wood Centre for Innovation (managed on their behalf by Oxford Innovation), they are in a great position to evaluate the differences between the two workplaces.
 Speaking to Matt, there are some clear benefits to the more energy efficient workplace of the two, the Wood Centre for Innovation.

 Enhanced comfort and well being for staff and residents

 The Wood Centre for Innovation is naturally a comfortable temperature all year round, without having to heat and cool the space excessively.
 Take the summer of 2019, for instance.
 In Oxford the temperature reached 37 degrees Celsius outside, but the temperature inside was withing a comfortable range throughout – more than 10 degrees cooler than ambient temperature despite no active cooling.
 This is the key benefit of being a much more comfortable and attractive workplace for their residents, with less need to close the office and send staff home on the hottest days of summer.